Rust (2024 film): Development

 In May 2020, it was announced that Alec Baldwin would produce and star in Rust, a Western based on a story he created with writer and director Joel Souza.
 Baldwin told The Hollywood Reporter that he was elated to work with Souza after missing the opportunity to star in Crown Vic (2019).
 He compared the screenplay to the film Unforgiven (1992), and said it was inspired by a true story.
 When asked about his gun slinging and horse riding skills, he said: "They're always at the ready.
 I'm an actor of the old school.
-So if you read my resume – my motorcycle riding, my French, juggling, my horseback riding, my gunplay – is all right at my fingertips at all times."
+So if you read my resume—my motorcycle riding, my French, juggling, my horseback riding, my gunplay—is all right at my fingertips at all times."

+In October 2021, production was suspended after cinematographer Halyna Hutchins was fatally shot when a gun being used as a prop was fired by Baldwin during the preparation for a scene; Souza was injured by the same round.
+A number of lawsuits were filed and eventually manslaughter charges were filed against Baldwin and armorer Hannah Gutierrez-Reed.
+Filming finally restarted in April 2023 and was completed soon after.
+Gutierrez-Reed was ultimately found guilty but Baldwin was acquitted.

 Rust was being produced on a $6–7 million budget and has been described as a "passion project" for Baldwin.
 The film's distribution rights were sold to The Avenue for $2 million during the pre-production phase.
 Travis Fimmel, Brady Noon, and Frances Fisher joined the cast in September 2021, with Jensen Ackles being cast the following month.
 The production involved approximately 150 crew members, half of them local, 22 principal and 230 background actors from New Mexico.
 The production had a filming schedule of 21 days.
 Filming began in New Mexico on October 6, 2021.